 The State of the Environment Report is published annually on the NEPA website and is available to the public and to other authorities that need to take into consideration this information in developing polities and identifying areas for future improvement.

-MEWF and NEPA have promoted brochures regarding access to information and relevant access to justice.
-Annually, the National Statistics Institute publishes the Statistical Yearbook with a special chapter on the geography, meteorology and environment, including information on: natural resources (protected areas, biosphere reservations, national and major natural parks, secured water resources), the quality of environmental factors (ground water quality, trees defoliation), protection measures (environmental protection investment, current internal expenses on environmental protection).
+Annually, the National Statistics Institute publishes the Statistical Yearbook of Romania witch has a special chapter on the geography, meteorology and environment, including information on: natural resources (protected areas, biosphere reservations, national and natural parks, secured water resources), the quality of environmental factors (ground water quality, trees defoliation), protection measures (environmental protection investment, current internal expenses on environmental protection).
 The Yearbook is a public document and may form the basis of policy development for the ministries.
+It is accessible on insse.ro, section Statistical data/Publications/Statistical publications, Statistical theme: Synthesis publications.